 - Andrea Judy

 Brand building is more than a logo.
 A strong brand is differentiated from its competitive set because it represents a unique storehouse of values and associations.
 We want the market to associate Robinson with global management education expertise, quality, success, and innovation — attributes that represent actions and shape perceptions.

 - Download Robinson College of Business logos for print and Web use »

 Robinson’s Editorial Stylebook is an A-Z reference covering everything from degree acronyms to capitalization to punctuation guidelines for the ever-tricky comma.
 Much of the content comes directly from Georgia State’s Stylebook, an outstanding and in-depth resource.

-The mission of the Web team is to develop a premiere marketing communication vehicle to promote our areas of expertise, our programs and people.
-To achieve this, our site content must be accurate, complete, easy to navigate and dynamic.
+The mission of the Web team is to develop a premier marketing communication vehicle to promote our areas of expertise, our programs, and people.
+To achieve this, our site content must be accurate, complete, easy to navigate, and dynamic.

-The Office of Communications and Marketing is always looking for stories to pitch to the media and feature in State of Business, and post on the college's website, Panthervision and Facebook page.
-We welcome any and all ideas
+The Office of Communications and Marketing is always looking for stories to pitch to the media and feature in State of Business, as well as post on the college’s website, Panthervision and social media.
+We welcome any and all ideas.

 However, it is important to note that not all ideas are newsworthy, particularly with outside publications.
 The Office of Communications and Marketing must be careful when dealing with the press to assure that we don’t overload the media with stories that they will not use.
 If we bombard the press with releases, they will ignore valid stories.